Search results for:

 8.4.
 We and You confirm to each other that We are notified under the DPA / GDPR and each agrees at all times to comply with the provisions of the DPA / GDPR.
 You also confirm that you have, and will maintain, suitable systems and processes to ensure compliance with this regulation.
 You warrant that you can provide confirmation if required to do so.

 8.5.
-Please note that telephone calls may be recorded or monitored for security or training purposes.
+Please note that telephone calls may be recorded or monitored for security, Compliance and / or training purposes.